n1crack/datatables/README.md

     echo $dt->generate();
 ```
-If you are using a php framework such as codeigniter and laravel, you can use the relevant database adapter.
+If you are using a php framework such as codeigniter or laravel, you can use the relevant database adapter.

 ```php
 // Codeigniter 4 Example